danieltodaDS/Health-Insurance-Cross-Sell/README.md

 # Health Insurance Cross-Sell
 ## Ordering a potential client list by propensity score for a car insurance cross-sell
-*This project is part of the Data Science track of the Data Scientist community of Meigariom Lopes*

 <img src="/img/chuttersnap-gts_Eh4g1lk-unsplash.jpg"
   alt="Alt text"
   title="cover image"
   style="display: inline-block; margin: 0 auto; max-width: 600px;height:600px">

+*This project was proposed in the study trail of the Meigarom Lopes Data Science Community*

 # 1. Business Problem.
   *Disclaimer: the business problem presented below is fictcious as well as Life Safety company.
 The dataset was collected from Kaggle's competition [Health Insurance Cross Sell](https://www.kaggle.com/datasets/anmolkumar/health-insurance-cross-sell-prediction).*

-  Life Safety is a B2C company whose core business is offering health insuerance to individuals.
+  Life Safety is a B2C company whose core business is offering health insurance to individuals.
 Now it plans to implement a cross sell strategy focused on distribuiting car insurance to its customer base.

   Given that the budget for the sales is limited, it is necessary to prioritize those customers who are more likely to purchase the product.
 Then, a Data Scientist was consulted to build **a model to order the customer base by propensity score**.